affinda/affinda-python/docs/models.md

 A mapping data source is used to map from raw data found by our AI models to records in your database.

-All required parameters must be populated in order to send to Azure.

 :ivar name:
 :vartype name: str
-:ivar organization: Required.
-The organization that this mapping data source belongs to.
+:ivar organization: The organization that this mapping data source belongs to.
 :vartype organization: str
+:ivar workspace: The workspace that this mapping data source belongs to.
+:vartype workspace: str
 :ivar key_property: Attribute in the schema which uniquely identifiers the value.
 :vartype key_property: str
 :ivar display_property: Attribute in the schema which is used to display the value.